karakalo/lumen/doc/narrative-texture.markdown

 The `texture` demo is an enhancement of the [`spinner`][spinner] demo, mainly intended to show how to use the `Lumen.Image` package.
 It's getting closer to what a real Lumen app might typically look like, though it's still very basic.
-Particularly bad is the part where it creates a pointer to pass to the OpenGL glTexImage2D procedure.  *That* sort of thing will *not* be necessary in real Lumen programs!

 Like in `spinner`, creating a double-buffered rendering context (by allowing the default `Animated => True` in [`Lumen.Window.Create`][window]) is actually